A year since Mubarak ousted, strike call shows divisions

 TOP U.S. MILITARY OFFICIAL MEETS GENERALS

-Headed by former president Mubarak's long-time defence minister, Field Marshal Mohamed Hussein Tantawi, the Supreme Council of the Armed Forces says it has no interest in governing the Arab world's most populous country.
+Headed by former president Mubarak's long-time defense minister, Field Marshal Mohamed Hussein Tantawi, the Supreme Council of the Armed Forces says it has no interest in governing the Arab world's most populous country.

-In recent weeks, the generals have been tested by a crisis in ties with the United States triggered by an investigation into U.S.-based democracy groups working in Egypt - a case endangering Egypt's annual $1.3 billion (824.9 million pound) in U.S. military aid.
+In recent weeks, the generals have been tested by a crisis in ties with the United States triggered by an investigation into U.S.-based democracy groups working in Egypt - a case endangering Egypt's annual $1.3 billion in U.S. military aid.

 Foreigners including some 20 Americans face charges including working for groups that were not properly licensed.
 Banned from leaving Egypt, an undisclosed number of Americans involved in the case have taken shelter at the U.S. embassy.